-Our specialty solar products are mainly solar inverters, energy storage systems, or ESS, Maple solar systems, and solar pump systems.
+Our non-module, energy solution products are mainly solar inverters and energy storage systems for utility, commercial, residential and specialty product applications.

-Solar inverters are on grid inverters to generate electricity from solar modules.
-Our inverter products cover 1.5kW to 60kW power levels and are available in 13 regions and countries globally.
+Our solar inverters are grid-tied, converting direct current electricity from our solar modules.
+Our inverter products cover typical power ranges from 1.5kW to 125kW power levels and are certified and available broadly in many regions globally.